Faro Property Insights

-If you would like to indulge in a little luxurious pampering after all that activity, many of the larger developments offer Health and Fitness, or ‘wellness’ spas.
+If you would like to indulge in a little luxurious pampering after all that activity, many of the larger developments offer relaxing wellness spas.

-Healthcare is also well provided for, with a number of private clinics, dental surgeries and private hospitals, including the Hospital Particular do Algarve and the Hospital Lusiadas.
+Thinking a little longer term, healthcare is also well provided for with a number of private clinics, dental surgeries and private hospitals, including the Hospital Particular do Algarve and the Hospital Lusiadas.

-Although the Algarve boasts more than 300 days of sunshine per year, you should expect some wet and windy days from October through to March/April.
-However, daytime temperatures seldom drop to single figures and often reach 20 degrees, or more, during this period.
+Although the Algarve boasts more than 300 days of sunshine per year, you should expect some wet and windy days from October through to March and April.
+However, daytime temperatures seldom drop to single figures and often reach 20 degrees or more during this period.

 During the summer months, temperatures can reach the mid-30s, although the nights are generally cooler and coastal breezes mean that temperatures rarely make for an uncomfortable night’s sleep.